-This boundary-pushing, no-waste bar will be landing at the emerging South Eveleigh precinct this summer.
+This boundary-pushing, no-waste bar has landed at the emerging South Eveleigh precinct.

 If you didn’t get a chance to check out Scout Sydney before it closed its doors in late 2019, you’re in luck.
 A daring new bar concept is about to launch in the inner city, the brainchild of Matt Whiley (Scout) and Maurice Terzini (Icebergs Dining Room & Bar, CicciaBella).

 The bar in question is Re, set to be the world’s first permanent no-waste bar.
-Slated to swing open its doors in February 2021, the new bar concept will be landing in one of the precinct’s heritage list, 19-century railway engineering workshops.
+The new bar concept has landing in one of the precinct’s heritage list, 19-century railway engineering workshops.

 So, what can you expect from this innovative new bar?
 As you’d expect, the entire design and menu at Re put sustainability in the spotlight.
 The fit-out is set to use recycled and repurposed building materials (with the bar and tabletops designed from recycled plastic bottles and Tupperware containers).